AliciaF11/CV/README.md

-# CV
+# Resume

-Voici le lien pour voir mon CV réalisé en HTML : https://aliciaf11.github.io/CV/
+## Objective of the project
+This project consists in creating my resume in a web programming language.

+## Programming languages used
+* HTML / CSS

+Here is the link to see my CV created : https://aliciaf11.github.io/CV/